Trading with the Enemy Act of 1917: Union of Soviet Socialist Republics

 The Soviet Union was sanctioned several times under this act, though for a relatively short period.
 It was first listed in 1941 to prevent assets from being used by the invading Nazi Germany and other invading Axis powers.
 The Soviet Union was delisted in 1946.
 Later it was sanctioned during four brief periods from 1972 to 1976 when other Presidential economic powers lapsed due to not being renewed by Congress during the Cold War.

-United States
+United States of America

 Franklin D. Roosevelt used the Trading with the Enemy Act to shut down financial institutions and declare a "bank holiday" to prevent runs on the banks during the Great Depression in 1933.
 It was also used to outlaw most ownership of gold in an attempt to prop up the gold-backed dollar.
 The gold ownership ban was lifted by congressional amendment and gold was no longer used to back printed dollars.

 In 1968 Lyndon Johnson used the law to restrict capital exports.

 In 1971 Nixon used the TWEA for currency manipulation in an attempt to boost US exports.

 In 1982 the United States Treasury Department announced the termination of the Presidential Proclamations and executive orders for the emergencies relating to the 1933 Great Depression ending all domestically oriented TWEA related programs.